zach-chai/pok3r/README.md

  * Execute the JUnit tests
  * Run Game.java to start Game

+Alternatively
+* If you would like to just run the game there is a builT jar under releases
+* You can run it with the same command ```java -jar poker_ranking-1.0.0-jar-with-dependencies.jar```

 ### Traceability
 * Each Class's tests are in a file suffixed with the word test, tests for ```Card.java``` are in ```CardTest.java```.